Ensues/online-library/README.md

 The project is essentially complete, created within a limited timeframe during the hackathon.
 While the current version offers minimal functionality, it serves as a foundation for potential future enhancements.

-## Contributions and Feedback

 This project was developed specifically for the hackathon, so further development is not currently planned.
-However, feedback and suggestions for future improvements are always welcome.